Process Control for capability analyses

 Use a Normal Capability Analysis to evaluate the potential (within) and overall capability of your process based on a normal distribution.
 Use a Nonnormal Capability Analysis to evaluate the capability of your process based on a nonnormal distribution.

 To add a capability analysis, drag and place the analysis from the Assets pane onto the canvas.
 Minitab Connect adds a placeholder asset card that contains the default title, a representation of the asset, and a dropdown list that contains the data views associated with the dashboard.
 Select the data view you want to use.
 Then select Open to open the dialog for the capability analysis.
-This topic provides a description of the options available for capability analysis.

 Note